 That depends on the skill of the practitioner, your own perceptions of pain.
 Some practitioners will use lidocaine, a local anesthetic, to numb the injection site.
 But patients complain that this can hurt more than the actual FNA procedure.
 Other practitioners don't use anesthetic.
 At a ThyCa conference, Dr. Oertel explained that she does not use an anesthetic, she prefers to use an ice pack to numb the skin.
 Her rationale - an anesthetic needle creates a lump - some swelling - around the injection site that can interfere with the ability to get an accurate sample.

 How Will it Feel Afterwards?

 You might have slight pain with some swelling and bruising at the injection locations, and possibly slight discomfort in swallowing.
 Ask your doctor about recommendations regarding post-FNA pain medication - many recommend taking acetominophen or ibuprofen as directed to minimize any residual discomfort.

 Most people are comfortable enough to go back to work the same day or next day after having an FNA.

-But you should avoid vigorous physical activity, sports for approximately 24 hours after the FNA.
+But you should avoid vigorous physical activity and sports for approximately 24 hours after the FNA.